white-gecko/natanael.arndt.xyz/notes/semantic-web-layer-cake.md

 layout: page
 parent: notes
 title: The Semantic Web Layer Cake
-abstract: "The Semantic Web Layer Cake tries to visualize the interplay of componants on the Semantic Web"
+abstract: "The Semantic Web Layer Cake tries to visualize the interplay of components on the Semantic Web"
 date:   2018-11-21 16:46:00
 update: 2018-11-21 16:46:00
 ---